Monthly Archives: July 2012

 Every thyroid patient I’ve ever met or interviewed says they know within two days whether a new dosage will work or not.
 Unfortunately, many doctors and mainstream practitioners don’t believe this and insist on waiting SIX WEEKS before performing blood work and agreeing to change a dose.
 If your thyroid gland stopped producing adequate levels of hormones, you would know something was terribly wrong within a few days.
 The same is true for medication dosage changes.
 Making a thyroid patient suffer for six weeks … or even ten days … is simply not acceptable and indicates a lack of understanding of the severity of thyroid conditions.
 It also indicates a lack of understanding of how sensitive patients are to what is occurring in their own body.
 There are multiple Facebook groups and international thyroid support groups that repeat this over and over again.
 Thyroid patients are tired of having practitioners ignore their symptoms.
 The fact these groups have hundreds of thousands of members from all over the world is valid proof there is a problem and lack of understanding related to adequately and effectively treating thyroid disease.

 So what can you do?
 Be the squeaky wheel.
 If you know you have something physically wrong or that your thyroid medication dosage is wrong, INSIST your doctor change the dosage.
-Do your research and share your symptoms, stating that the symptoms you are experiencing are obvious indicators the dose is wrong and that waiting several weeks to perform blood work will cause further damage.
+Do your research and share your symptoms, stating the symptoms you are experiencing are obvious indicators the dose is wrong and that waiting several weeks to perform blood work will cause further damage.
 Be blunt and be insistent.
 If this doesn’t work, go ahead and get the blood work run early.
 Although docs insist blood work requires six weeks to show true results, your blood levels of thyroid hormones will show enough change after two weeks to show an imbalance and a need for a medication change.

 Let’s review … to truly check how your thyroid is functioning, you must have the following tests run every time:

-- Free T3: A measure of the active T3 thyroid hormone
+- Free T3: A measure of the active T3 thyroid hormone.

 - Thyroid Stimulating Hormone (TSH): A measure of a pituitary hormone the body uses to stimulate the thyroid gland.
 Many doctors ONLY order this hormone, which is a grave error.
 Only measuring TSH – a hormone produced by a different gland entirely – is similar to checking the the temperature of your radiator fluid in order to gauge whether you need more oil or not.
 It is indirect and very inaccurate.
 Measuring the true thyroid hormones (Free T3 and Free T4 at a minimum) is the only way to tell where your levels are for sure.
 TSH levels may also fluctuate greatly in thyroid conditions caused by an autoimmune condition, so their use is highly unreliable.

 - Reverse T3: Reverse T3 is a hormone that counteracts the T3 your body is producing.
 It is important to test this because your TSH, T3 and T4 could potentially be “normal,” but overproduction of Reverse T3 could cause you to be extremely symptomatic because your body is “killing” the T3 that’s produced.
+Excess insulin and insulin resistance often cause excess RT3, so it is important to test this hormone each time thyroid hormone levels are checked.

 - Thyroid Peroxidase (TPO): TPO measures the amount of anti-thyroid antibodies in your blood stream and is used to identify an auto-immune thyroid issue.
 TPO typically should be measured multiple times, because levels vary and it may take several tests before levels are high enough to be identified in a blood test.
 (Remember that a blood test is a very tiny “snapshot in time” and that the results shown in that instance may not always be 100% accurate for some measures.)